zhangmei126/StarWarsVR-UE4-4.21.2/README.md

 of them come from DICE's Star Wars Battlefront 2 (2017).
 All characters, locations, and objects are subject to the terms of fair use and are the property of The Walt Disney Company and LucasArts.

+Huge thanks to mordentral for the VR Expansion Plugin for UE4, saved me a lot of hassle :)

 This is a passion project and currently being worked on by one person.
 Anyone with proficiency in UE4 that wishes to assist in development can feel free to contact me via GitHub.
 As I am the only dev as of right now, please do let me know about any bugs/issues via GitHub.